N-Le-1/cs332/hw1/README_HW1.md

   - a function checking if the int is prime or not.
   - a function that generates the closest prime number below the given int.
   - a function that adds the sum of the integers in a number. ex.(123 = (1+2+3 = 6).

 The function will first check if the given int is a prime number and not 3 or 5.
 If this is true, then the program will output: "Go Blazers".
 If one of the conditions is false, the program will go to the next condition and check if the int is divisble by both 5 and 3.
 If so, the output will be "UAB CS 332&532".
 If this condition fails, the next condition will take the given int and use the help of one of the functions I created to generate the sum of the digitis in the given int and check if it is divisible by 3.
 If so, the program will output, "CS".
+If this condition fails, the program will check if the given int is a power of 2 which I used the math library to use the "pow()" function.
+If the int is a power of 2, then the program will call one of the functions I created to find the closest prime number below the given int, and add these two numbers together and output the sum.
+If all the conditions fail, then the program will take the given int, square the number, then output the number as a string.

 ### UABNumber()
 This function returns a double